MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-fsmo-roles-in-ad-ds.md

 |PDC emulator|No|
 |Infrastructure master|No|

-This issue does not affect the PDC Emulator master or the Infrastructure master.
-These role holders do not persist operational data.
-Additionally, the Infrastructure master does not make changes often.
+This issue doesn't affect the PDC Emulator master or the Infrastructure master.
+These role holders don't persist operational data.
+Additionally, the Infrastructure master doesn't make changes often.
 Therefore, if multiple islands have these role holders, you can reintegrate the islands without causing long-term issues.

 The Schema master, the Domain naming master, and the RID master can create objects and persist changes in Active Directory.
 Each island that has one of these role holders could have duplicate and conflicting schema objects, domains, or RID pools by the time that you restore replication.
 Before you reintegrate islands, determine which role holders to keep.
 Remove any duplicate Schema masters, Domain Naming masters, and RID masters by following the repair, removal, and cleanup procedures that are mentioned in this article.